 Find Out Why They Cheated

-There are many reasons why people cheat; regardless, infidelity is a choice that is typically more indicative of the unfaithful partner’s character.5 Realizing that your partner cheated can bring up lots of insecurities, guilt, and self-blame, but it is vital that you ask your partner to explain why they cheated instead of making assumptions that hurt your self-esteem.
+There are many reasons why people cheat; regardless, infidelity is a choice that is typically more indicative of the unfaithful partner’s character.5 Realizing that your partner cheated can bring up lots of insecurities, guilt, and self-blame, but you must ask your partner to explain why they cheated instead of making assumptions that hurt your self-esteem.

 Talk to Them

 It may be difficult to talk to a partner that betrayed your trust.
-You may find it challenging to listen to what they are telling you, even if they respond to your questions well.
+You may find it challenging to listen to what they tell you, even if they respond well to your questions.
 Due to the highly emotional nature of confronting infidelity, you may find it hard to focus or know what you want the conversation to result in.
 Thus, it may be helpful to schedule a time for the conversation, write down questions you have and topics you want to address, and have a structured conversation to avoid getting distracted.

 Your partner may become defensive, guarded, or unwilling to answer some questions out of fear that it will lead to additional negative reactions or hurt.
-You should allow your partner the opportunity to respond and remain calm, even if they become defensive or upset, while reinforcing the importance of dealing with these issues in order to determine how or if you move forward.
-If you feel flooded with emotions, tempers flare, or things escalate, be willing to walk away and return once both of you have calmed down.
+You should allow your partner the opportunity to respond and remain calm, even if they become defensive or upset while reinforcing the importance of dealing with these issues to determine how or if you move forward.
+If you feel flooded with emotions, tempers flare, or things escalate, be willing to walk away and return once you have calmed down.

 Turn to Your Support System

 Receiving support from others is crucial.
-Relying on trusted friends that are supportive, nonjudgmental, and trustworthy can be helpful as you navigate the healing process.
-Joining an in-person or online support group facilitated by a trained professional or peer leader may allow you to meet others who have similar experiences and can help you feel less alone.
+Relying on trusted friends who are supportive, nonjudgmental, and trustworthy can be helpful as you navigate the healing process.
+Joining an in-person or online support group facilitated by a trained professional or peer leader may allow you to meet others with similar experiences and help you feel less alone.

 Address Trust Issues